STASIS EURO Price Tops $1.09 on Major Exchanges (EURS)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-STASIS EURO’s genesis date was June 22nd, 2018.
+STASIS EURO launched on June 22nd, 2018.
 STASIS EURO’s total supply is 124,125,940 tokens.
+STASIS EURO’s official Twitter account is @stasisnet.
 The official website for STASIS EURO is stasis.net.
-STASIS EURO’s official Twitter account is @stasisnet.

 STASIS EURO Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as STASIS EURO directly using US dollars.
-Investors seeking to trade STASIS EURO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STASIS EURO using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as STASIS EURO directly using U.S. dollars.
+Investors seeking to acquire STASIS EURO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase STASIS EURO using one of the exchanges listed above.

 Receive News & Updates for STASIS EURO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STASIS EURO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.